dlloyd09/ap/curriculum/4/index.md

   * [ZIP](https://cdn.cs50.net/2018/fall/lectures/4/src4.zip)
 * [Video](https://video.cs50.net/2018/fall/lectures/4)

-* After completion of this chapter, teachers can assign:
+* After completion of this chapter, teachers may assign and complete the following Topic Questions on AP Classroom:
-  * topic questions #xyz
+  * 3.a – Program Purpose
-  * ...
+  * 3.b – Manage Complexity with Lists
-  * ...
+  * 3.c – Procedures with Parameters